 “That’s all.
 I don’t want to bother you,” she said.
 “God bless you, and your beautiful country too.”

 “The same to you,” he said.
 And then she was gone.
-He scowled at his reflection on the face of the phone.
-It scowled back, so he placed it onto the table.
-That’s when it rang again.
+He turned off the phone and placed it back on the coffee table.
+Almost instantly it rang again.
 Again, Mississippi.

 “Hello, Canadian friend,” said another woman.
 This one had a smokier voice.